-- b.
-Sole proprietor or single-member LLC.
-Enter your individual name as shown on your 1040/1040A/1040EZ on line 1.
-You may enter your business, trade, or "doing business as" (DBA) name on line 2. - c.
-Partnership, LLC that is not a single-member LLC, C corporation, or S corporation.
-Enter the entity's name as shown on the entity's tax return on line 1 and any business, trade, or DBA name on line 2. - d.
-Other entities.
-Enter your name as shown on required U.S. federal tax documents on line 1.
-This name should match the name shown on the charter or other legal document creating the entity.
-You may enter any business, trade, or DBA name on line 2. - e.
+Sole proprietor.
+Enter your individual name as shown on your income tax return on the "Name" line.
+You may enter your business, trade, or "doing business as (DBA)" name on the "Business name/disregarded entity name" line.

+Partnership, C Corporation, or S Corporation.
+Enter the entity's name on the "Name" line and any business, trade, or "doing business as (DBA) name" on the "Business name/disregarded entity name" line.

 Disregarded entity.
 For U.S. federal tax purposes, an entity that is disregarded as an entity separate from its owner is treated as a "disregarded entity."
-See Regulations section 301.7701-2(c)(2)(iii).
-Enter the owner's name on line 1.
-The name of the entity entered on line 1 should never be a disregarded entity.
-The name on line 1 should be the name shown on the income tax return on which the income should be reported.
-For example, if a foreign LLC that is treated as a disregarded entity for U.S. federal tax purposes has a single owner that is a U.S. person, the U.S. owner's name is required to be provided on line 1.
+See Regulation section 301.7701-2(c)(2)(iii).
+Enter the owner's name on the "Name" line.
+The name of the entity entered on the "Name" line should never be a disregarded entity.
+The name on the "Name" line must be the name shown on the income tax return on which the income should be reported.
+For example, if a foreign LLC that is treated as a disregarded entity for U.S. federal tax purposes has a single owner that is a U.S. person, the U.S. owner's name is required to be provided on the "Name" line.
 If the direct owner of the entity is also a disregarded entity, enter the first owner that is not disregarded for federal tax purposes.
-Enter the disregarded entity's name on line 2, "Business name/disregarded entity name."
+Enter the disregarded entity's name on the "Business name/disregarded entity name" line.
 If the owner of the disregarded entity is a foreign person, the owner must complete an appropriate Form W-8 instead of a Form W-9.
 This is the case even if the foreign person has a U.S. TIN.